EyasuTeshome/shifttracker/soft-skills/reach-out-to-three-people-and-schedule-your-first-virtual-coffee-chat.md

 **Learn more about setting up a successful coffee chat:**

 - [Setting up a virtual coffee: before, during, and after](https://github.com/microverseinc/curriculum-professional-skills/blob/main/soft-skills/setting-up-a-virtual-coffee-before-during-and-after.md) - Review this lesson to learn more about what to do before, during, and after a virtual coffee chat.
-- [3 Steps to Ask for a Professional Coffee Meeting](https://lanterninstitute.ca/steps-ask-professional-coffee-meeting) - Read this article with tips and email templates you can get inspiration from.
+- [How to ask someone for a coffee meeting](https://life-longlearner.com/the-art-of-asking-someone-to-meet-for-coffee/) - Read this article with tips and an email sample you can get inspiration from.

 ## Exercise